-- In determining the appropriate sanction in relation to the main charge, it [31] was imperative for the third respondent to ascertain whether the applicant had previously been disciplined on the same charge (see article 3(4) of the Code of Good Practice), and consider the seriousness of his conduct.
+[33] Third, in determining the appropriate sanction in relation to the main charge, it was imperative for the third respondent to ascertain whether the applicant had previously been disciplined on the same charge (see article 3(4) of the Code of Good Practice), and consider the seriousness of his conduct.
 This in my view was something that (in the language of the Constitutional Court in Sidumo) a reasonable decision-maker could have done.
 The third respondent did neither.
 Instead he found the seriousness of the misconduct in "the applicant's position within the SAPS" and in his "long service record within the SAPS", not in the nature of the misconduct and the adverse effect it may have on SAPS.
 This is a serious misdirection in my view.
-Long service, it seems to me, tends to be a mitigating factor and not a factor justifying the ultimate sanction. - [32] At the disciplinary hearing, Commissioner Strydom gave evidence of three other occasions when the applicant was found guilty of misconduct.
+Long service, it seems to me, tends to be a mitigating factor and not a factor justifying the ultimate sanction.

+- [34] Fourth, at the disciplinary hearing, Commissioner Strydom gave evidence of three other occasions when the applicant was found guilty of misconduct.
 The first was in 1984 when the applicant skipped a red traffic light.
 The second was in 2002 when the applicant was again charged with misconduct involving "racial undertone" for which he received a suspended sanction of dismissal.
 The third was in January 2007 when the applicant was charged with "gross insubordination" for which he again received a suspended sentence.
 Ex facie the award, it does not seem the third respondent considered any of these previous infractions and sanctions in arriving at his decision that the applicant's dismissal was fair.
-It is thus difficult to find justification for the appropriateness of the sanction of dismissal.

-- [33] In finding that the applicant's conduct evinced "a clear disregard of authority" the third respondent seems to have taken to heart the characterisation of the applicant's conduct by the chairperson of the disciplinary hearing as demonstrative of "insolence . . . impudence, cheekiness, disrespect and rudeness".
+It is thus difficult to find justification for the appropriateness of the sanction of dismissal. - of authority" the third respondent seems to have taken to heart the characterisation of the applicant's conduct by the chairperson of the disciplinary hearing as demonstrative of "insolence . . . impudence, cheekiness, disrespect and rudeness".
 But the applicant was not charged under regulation 20(s) which deals with insolence and disrespect.
+This was yet another serious misdirection.
-This was yet another serious misdirection. - [34] Although the third respondent is with respect correct when he says arbitration proceedings are a de novo consideration of the issue at hand, the one over which he presided was somewhat limited in its breadth of evidential consideration by the fact that the parties had agreed to confine themselves to the record of the disciplinary hearing.
-This was in my view not an appropriate case for that because the evidence on the applicant's previous infractions (for one thing) is rather imprecise and so it would have been impossible to ascertain whether he had previously been found guilty of the charges now preferred against him so that an appropriate sanction could then be determined.

-- [35] Having been so straitjacketed, the third respondent was not at liberty to speculate on the precise charge on which the applicant was found guilty when the record seems to suggest, at best, that he was found guilty on the charge other than that on which the third respondent says he was.
-In my view, the record is rather higgledy-piggledy in this regard. - [36] For that reason, it would not be appropriate in the circumstances of this case either to substitute my own finding as the applicant will have me do, or remit the matter to the second respondent for reconsideration in the same manner as the third respondent did.
+- arbitration proceedings are a de novo consideration of the issue at hand, the one over which he presided was somewhat limited in its breadth of evidential consideration by the fact that the parties had agreed to confine themselves to the record of the disciplinary hearing.
+This was in my view not an appropriate case for that because the evidence on the applicant's previous infractions (for one thing) is rather imprecise and so it would have been impossible to ascertain whether he had previously been found guilty of the charges now preferred against him so that an appropriate sanction could then be determined. - [37] Seventh, having been so straitjacketed, the third respondent was not at liberty to speculate on the precise charge on which the applicant was found guilty when the record seems to suggest, at best, that he was found guilty on the charge other than that on which the third respondent says he was.
+In my view, the record is rather higgledy-piggledy in this regard. - [38] For that reason, it would not be appropriate in the circumstances of this case either to substitute my own finding as the applicant will have me do, or remit the matter to the second respondent for reconsideration in the same manner as the third respondent did.
 Clear evidence needs to be led in this case and a clear finding made on that evidence.
 This is a relatively young matter.